JakeH91/Life/README.md

     Regenerate leaves over time.
     Background colour change according to time passed (to simulate day and night).
     Adjust sight capability to time of day.

+29/10/17:
+    Style start life button to be displayed in the middle of the screen, large, before game begins Get button to reappear if all life has ceased to exist (apart from leaves) Display leaderboard on the right, with the following attributes:
+        Name of life form,
+        Species,
+        Health bar,
+        Sight,
+        Speed